 If you want help remembering things…

 Gotu kola is for your brain, baby!
-Making a tea with gotu kola can boost memory and help with age-related cognitive decline.
+Making herbal tea with gotu kola can boost memory and help with age-related cognitive decline.
 I have my own refreshing recipe for Mint Hibiscus Memory Tea which contains gotu kola, hibiscus, mint and tulsi herb.
 If you’d like to WATCH MY VIDEO, I’ll make this tea for you.
 Watch it by CLICKING HERE.

 Honorable mention goes to green tea, which contains EGCG, a compound that may lower the risk of Alzheimer’s disease by attacking beta-amyloid plaques, according to a 2017 study.

-Lavender tea is the best option.
+Lavender tea is the best herbal tea option.
 Use only a little bit because it gets bitter.
 Heat the water and then add a small amount of herb; don’t boil it or you’ll destroy the healing compounds.
 Lavender works like prescribed tranquilizers, meaning it activates your natural sleep hormone called GABA.
 Rose petals can do the same thing!
 I crawled out of bed one night in my flannel jammies and made Lavender Rose Sleep Tea, so if you want to WATCH THIS VIDEO, please do so by CLICKING HERE.

 Take a look at this beautiful chart to help you determine your needs.

-Rooibos tea is excellent at cleaning capillaries and therefore it improves your microvascular circulation.
+Rooibos herbal tea is excellent at cleaning capillaries and therefore it improves your microvascular circulation.
 This means it makes your blood flow better through the capillaries.
 There are many of these tiny capillaries that lead to your retina so I think it’s great for both blood pressure and vision.
 Rooibos has no caffeine.
 Clearly, this is a vessel-loving herb.
 It contains chrysoeriol, which is a naturally occurring compound that helps reduce blood pressure.
 For blood pressure, you might consider goldenseal, a natural herbal diuretic.
 Dandelion is another.

 Ginger tea is easy to make, and it does not have caffeine.
 It contains numerous biologically-active compounds including gingerols which act like medicine in the body.
 You can grate fresh ginger into some water and simmer it for a few minutes.
 It’s also a potent anti-inflammatory for joint health.